gladly-team/next-firebase-auth/README.md

 ### AuthAction

-Defines actions to take depending on on a user's auth status, using the following constants:
+Defines actions to take depending on a user's auth status, using the following constants:

 **`AuthAction.RENDER`**: render the child component